wajahatabbas27/Youtube-Clone/README.md

 - font-weight,font-size

 - we can also pass components in the props, Put to pass the components in the props we must have the props name start with the capital letter.

+- firebase is used here just to deploy the application

+- We must use the component inside the Router tag so as we can use Link tag init, else we will get the error that ref error.